A perfect Manhattan with bittersweet liqueur rather than aromatic bitters and a balancing dash of sweet maraschino liqueur. If you can't obtain Picon

 Chartreuse devotees will love this balanced, tangy drink.
 I'm one.

-A spirituous aperitif-style cocktail, or an after dinner sipper, which can be made with numerous different sweet vermouths or indeed a vermouth amaro as
+A spirituous aperitivo-style cocktail, or an after-dinner sipper, which can be made with numerous different sweet vermouths or indeed a vermouth amaro

-Lightly or well-aged rum invigorating with dry champagne, freshened by a touch of lime and balanced by honeyed richness.
-Described by some as being a
+Lightly or well-aged rum invigorated with dry champagne, freshened by a touch of lime and balanced by honeyed richness.
+Described by some as being a rum-based

 Forget the porridge and kick start your day with an Atholl Brose.
 Consider using raw heather honey.